 Copyright 2009 Robert David Latzman

 Latzman, Robert David.
-"Interrelations among youth temperament, executive functions, and externalizing behaviors." dissertation, University of Iowa, 2009.
+"Interrelations among youth temperament, executive functions, and externalizing behaviors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.